FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 #### - D24 (lower) button is pressed:
 - Same display as when D23 is pressed but a bone will appear and gradually moves towards the running dog and disappear when it reaches the dog.

 # Prep for Part 2

 1. Pick up remaining parts for kit on Thursday lab class.
 Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+# Prep for Part 2

+1. Pick up remaining parts for kit on Thursday lab class.
+Check the updated [parts list inventory](partslist.md) and let the TA know if there is any part missing.

+2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+(Tahmid)
+preliminary feedback:
+- the dog animation is super unique and the way you count the bones is novel
+- try not to just show a digital clock though

+the fact that you have a daytime and nighttime view is pretty neat

+(Kazim)
+The idea is very creative having a dog chasing after bones.
+Very impressive getting a sort of animation going and really nice images for the background of the two buttons.
+The planned updates for part two look interesting.
+Maybe if you press both of the buttons, you could try having some fun extra feature.
+But otherwise very nice.

 # Lab 2 Part 2